 - Non Chain-Foul Bar – Often chain can foul around the shank of the anchor, resulting in the anchor not being able to set.
 This clever design feature ensures chain simply cannot wrap around the shank and provides the ability to attach a trip line.
 It also provides a continuous anchor geometry on bow rollers.

-If in the market for an economic or cheap anchor, Ultra anchors may not be the right brand for you.
-However, if looking for quality, you get your money’s worth in terms with Ultra Marine Anchors.
+If in the market for an economic or cheap anchor, Ultra may not be the right brand for you.
+However, if looking for quality, you get your money’s worth in terms with Ultra anchors.
 Each one comes with a lifetime guarantee against manufacturer’s defects, and is stamped with a unique serial number, ensuring your anchor is always identifiable.

 “Anchors have been around for thousands of years and the quest for the perfect anchor is one of every boater’s life-long quests.
 Popular anchors come and go, but the ULTRA anchor is one that we think is going to stay around for a long while.”

-We’ve searched top boating forums for feedback on Ultra Marine Anchors, and found quite a bit of helpful info from Ultra Marine Anchor owners themselves (includes some mentions of Ultra swivels.
+We’ve searched top boating forums to create this Ultra Anchor Review Guide, and found quite a bit of helpful info from Ultra Marine Anchor owners themselves (includes some mentions of Ultra swivels.
 The Ultra swivel reviews below contain some mentions of Ultra anchors as well):